dangtunguyen/IoTSan/README.md

 This work was accepted and will be published at The 14th International Conference on emerging Networking EXperiments and Technologies (CoNEXT '18).

+# Code Structure

 IoTSan is developed based on Bandera (http://bandera.projects.cs.ksu.edu/).
-The main code of IoTSan is located at edu.ksu.cis.bandera.jjjc.gparser.
-The "Configuration Extractor" module is located at configextractor; however, this module is not yet integrated into IoTSan at this initial version.
+The "App Dependency Analyzer" module and "Translator" module are at "IoTSan/src/edu/ksu/cis/bandera/jjjc/gparser/"; The "Model Generator" module is at "IoTSan/src/edu/ksu/cis/bandera/spin/"; The "Configuration Extractor" module is at "IoTSan/src/configextractor" (This module is not yet integrated into IoTSan at this initial version).

 # Implementation Note